thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 .. |window_type_caption| replace::

-  Impact of the sinc window type on lateral *SNRe*.
+  Impact of the sinc window type on lateral *SNRe* is shown.
 Statistically significant differences were not observed along the axial direction. a) lateral *SNRe* with no regularization.  b) lateral *SNRe* with regularization.